Frequently Asked Questions

 Child support is set based on two things: the physical custody order and the parents' income.

-The judge can order an amount larger or smaller than these percentages under some circumstances.
+Low-income parents pay according to a low-income chart, and higher income parents pay according to a percentage of their income.
+The judge can order more or less child support than the calculation would require under some circumstances.
 For a more complete discussion of child support, please see Overview of Custody, Paternity, and Child Support.

 If I have joint custody, doesn't that mean I won't have to pay child support?